JoyeBright/JoyeBright.github.io/_pages/cv.md

 ## Honors and Awards
-* Natural Language Processing certificate awarded by Coursera on behalf of HSE University, Jan 2020
+* NLP certificate awarded by Coursera on behalf of HSE University, May 2020, [Credential](assets/files/NLP%20Coursera.pdf.pdf){:target="new"}
-* Participate and speech in the fifth national conference on CL of Iran, Nov 2019, [English Proof](/assets/files/CLConference-English.pdf){:target="new"}
+* Participate and speech in the fifth national conference on CL of Iran, Nov 2019, [Credential](/assets/files/CLConference-English.pdf){:target="new"}
-* Intro To SQL for Data Science certificate awarded by DataCamp, Apr 2019, [#8548737](/assets/files/8548737.pdf){:target="new"}
+* Intro To SQL for Data Science certificate awarded by DataCamp, Apr 2019, [Credential](/assets/files/8548737.pdf){:target="new"}
-* Deep Learning in Python certificate awarded by DataCamp, May 2018, [#5615777](/assets/files/5615777.pdf){:target="new"}
+* Deep Learning in Python certificate awarded by DataCamp, May 2018, [Credential](/assets/files/5615777.pdf){:target="new"}

 ## Skills
 ### Programming Languages